Terms and conditions

 Manufacturers have increasingly redirected their capabilities towards AI-related technologies, reducing the availability of traditional memory components like DRAM and flash.

-During the spring of 2026, we expect that this could lead to longer delivery times and increased price volatility on a wide range of industrial IT and network components
+During the spring of 2026, we expect that this could lead to longer delivery times and increased price volatility for a wide range of industrial IT and network components

 Should the above give rise to further questions, you are welcome to contact us.